ohata-toast/RDS/en/console-guide.md

 * A high availability instance can be restarted using failover.
     * When you scale up storage using failover, the master is replaced.
 This reduces downtime, but overall operations can take longer.
     * If the master is replaced, all binary log files are deleted and it becomes impossible to perform point-in-time restoration to a time before replacement.
-    * If there is a lock on the master or replication latency is long, failover does not occur or takes a lot of time, so make sure that all transactions are finished and there is no replication delay.
+    * If there is a lock on the master or replication latency is long, failover does not work properly or takes a lot of time, so make sure that all transactions are finished and there is no replication latency.

 ### Database File Encryption